AU-ExoMars/PCOT/mkdocs/docs/userguide/cameradata.md

     directory: foo/filters  # the path to the directory, e.g. "filters" in example above
     extension: png      # extension of image files (png or bin)
     bitdepth: 10        # how many bits are used in the data
+    key: name           # "name" or "position" - the filter directories can be named for either
     preset: AUPE        # a multifile loader preset for binary (bin) files (see below)

 ```